ElijahGCHEN/TIL/cmake/compiler-warning-flags.md

 >- (C++ only) Taking the address of a variable that has been declared register.
 >- (C++ only) A base class is not initialized in the copy constructor of a derived class.

+- -03
+>Maximum optimization.
+When debugging is enabled, this option typically gives a poor debug view.
+ARM recommends debugging at lower optimization levels.

 # Visibility Levels
 - With the `PRIVATE` attribute, compile options will only be applied to the given target and not to other targets comsuming it.